How to Manage Credit Card Debt

 No matter your income, paying off debt is possible.
 If your cards are collecting dust or your annual fees are high, perhaps it’s time for a little house (or wallet) cleaning.

-Step 1: List out all of your credit cards and associated debt.
+Step One: List out all of your credit cards and associated debt.

 Review all of your statements and compile a list that includes the credit card, debt owed, required minimum payments and interest rates.
 As you begin your debt-free journey, this list will help you visualize and come to terms with the debt you need to address.

-Step 2: Determine your oldest credit card and keep it open.
+Step Two: Determine your oldest credit card and keep it open.

 Opening multiple credit cards means your credit score has likely taken a hit and the credit repair process takes time.
 Even if it’s not used often, keeping a credit card open shows long credit history, which could help improve your score.
 Keep in mind that closing credit cards in general can hurt your score.